cea-trust-platform/trust-documentation/doc/source/user_tutorials/datafile_from_scratch.md

 # Build your data file from scratch

-To run a TRUST simulation, all you have to do is write a correctly formatted data file.
-This is one of the advantages offered by the platform, allowing the user to change, modify, and test calculations without needing to write C++ code or recompile/link with the TRUST library.
-However, there is a specific syntax that must be respected to ensure that the TRUST interpreter can read the data file correctly and perform the necessary calculations.

-**Attention**: TRUST is sensitive to empty spaces.
-To avoid issues, use an empty space before and after each keyword.
-For example, **Read_MED{domain dom file Mesh.med}** wont work !
-You should write **Read_MED { domain dom file Mesh.med }** (note the spaces before and after the  braces { ... }.

-**Attention**: It is possible to write comments in you data file.
-This can be done by the **#** character; **#** at the begining and at the end of the commented line/paragraph.
-It is also possible to put your comments between **/*** and ***/**, as the bloc comments in C++.
-Again, attention to the empty spaces.
-See these examples

-	# THIS IS A COMMENT #
-	/* THIS ALSO */

-	/* THESE
-		ARE
-		ALSO
-		COMMENTS */

-	# THESE
-		TOO
-		...
-		YES ! #

-	#THIS IS NOT GOOD!
-NEED SPACES#
-	/*THIS IS BAD TOO*/

-	// THIS IS NOT POSSIBLE NOOO

-	# THIS IS NOT POSSIBLE BECAUSE IT IS NOT CLOSED

-	/* NEITHER IS THIS

 In this section, we will recreate step by step the data file you have used in the [](../quick_start.md).
 We recomment to use the SI units for all quantities (velocity, viscosity, etc...)

 ## Step 1 : Create an empty data file